If you are concerned about someone you have seen sleeping rough please contact Streetlink.

 But not everyone accepts the support offered.
 This can be for complex reasons that may include drug and alcohol addiction or mental health issues.
 Some rough sleepers may not have a connection with Wyre Forest and so efforts will be made to connect them with services in the area they come from.

 Local voluntary, community and faith based organisations such as Nightstop, Food Banks, the Soup Kitchen and Simply Limitless can also provide support with food, clothing etc.

 We try to get everyone found sleeping rough into a shelter in cold weather.
-If you see people who you're concerned about, please contact Streetlink online or by calling 0300 500 0914.
+If you see people who you're concerned about, please contact Streetlink online or by downloading and using their app.
 If it is an emergency call 999.